Download the parents guide to assessment here

 - Regular pupils’ work scrutiny.

 In addition to the above will have two 'formal' assessment points or 'data checkpoints' in the year.
 These will take place at the beginning of the spring term and at the end of the summer term.
 We will use NFER tests for reading and mathematics, as these will provide us with a standardised score and detailed gap analysis to tell us how much progress your child is making and if they are on track to meet National Curriculum expectations for their age range.
 The tests will also to inform our next steps in teaching.
 We will use teacher assessment for writing, and in Early Years.
 Children's reading ability will be 'Benchmarked' termly to ensure a good match of reading book to ability.

-Children in Years 1, 2 and 6 will continue to sit the statutory assessments in the summer term and Year 4 pupils will sit the new national times table check, again in the summer term.
+Children in Years 1, 2 and 6 will continue to sit the statutory assessments in the summer term for maths and English and Year 4 pupils will sit the new national times table check, again in the summer term.